cloudevents/spec/spec.md

 The events system provides a way for the developer to specify which *event* should be delivered to which *action*.
-The specific mechanism is outside the scope of the specification, yet the following definitions faciltate an understanding of how CloudEvent are typically used in context:
+The specific mechanism is outside the scope of the specification, yet the following definitions facilitate an understanding of how CloudEvents are typically used in context:
 - Trigger: the condition that causes an event to be transmitted from source to action
 - Rule: the association of trigger + action